becca9808/ZetaPersei/README.md

 # ZetaPersei

 Welcome to ZetaPersei.
-This is a preliminary release of two software tools meant to aid in the planned 2024 commisioning of Keck NIRC2 Polarimetry Mode.
+This is a release of two software tools meant to aid in the planned 2024 commisioning of Keck NIRC2 Polarimetry Mode.
 This repository is divided into two sections - calibration observation planning and science observation planning

 ## Science Observation Planning